EarthlingInteractive/ChangeItLater/README.md

 ## Configuration

-Phrebar was designed to make deploying to shared hosting environments, but it should be just as easy to deploy the same codebase as a Docker image.
+Phrebar was designed to simplify deploying to shared hosting environments, but now that containerization is a popular thing, it should be possible to deploy the exact same codebase as a Docker image.

 For shared hosting, it's convenient to store deployment-specific configuration in files alongside the application code.
 This is what the ```config/```